adsabs/montysolr/README.md

 Done, without errors.
 ```

-If you need to change the way how build works, edit `local-config.js`
+If you need to change the way how grunt works, you can edit `local-config.js`

   * port_development: when running tests, webserver will start on this port [default: 8000]
   * port_development: port for webserver when running code from dist (ie. testing deployment) [default: 5000]